jeffboody/libvkk/readme.md

 * 2D and 3D images with optional mipmapping are supported
 * Triangles are the only primitive supported
 * Transparency, depth clearing, viewport and scissors
+* 4x MSAA rendering is supported for the default renderer

 See [VKK Core](core/readme.md) for more details.